Karel Eduard Paar: Family and early life

-In Austria Paar worked in the steel industry and then for a company which manufactured agricultural tools.
+In Austria, Karel Eduard Paar worked in the steel industry and then for a company which manufactured agricultural tools.

 Order of Malta

 Paar's father was a Knight of Honour and Devotion in the Sovereign Military Order of Malta, and had both of his sons join as knights of Honour and Devotion.

 From 1962 to 1978 Paar worked in the hospital service of Malteser International.

 In 1978 Paar took simple vows as a Knight of Justice.
 In 1982 he took solemn vows.

 In 1981 Paar was elected Grand Prior of Bohemia, in exile in Vienna.
 He was the first grand prior of Bohemia since the death of Cardinal Karel Kašpar in 1941.
 He held the position until 1988 when Prince Cyril Toumanoff was elected grand prior.
 From 1995 to 1996 Paar was Deputy to Grand Prior Prince Toumanoff.

 In 1989 Paar was elected a member of the Sovereign Council in Rome.

 In March 2004 Paar was elected Grand Prior of Bohemia for a second time, but this time with his residence in Prague.
 He held this position until 2011.

 On February 16, 2019, in observance of Paar's 85th birthday Cardinal Dominik Duka celebrated a thanksgiving mass in Prague in the Church of the Virgin Mary under the Chain.